stanislawbartkowski/db2upgrade/README.md

 # Prerequisities

-Ansible on client desktop.
+Ansible on the client desktop.
 Tested with Ansible 2.9.16.<br>
 <br>
 Ansible inventory contains group *db*, list of DB2 hosts where upgrade is to be performed.<br>